SeanKilleen/seankilleen.github.io/_posts/2012-11-27-how-to-stop-sql-server-reporting-services-from-using-port-80-on-your-server-field-notes.markdown

 ---
 layout: post
+excerpt: "SSRS (SQL Server Reporting Services) uses port 80 by default on any server it’s installed on.
+Ugh"
 title: 'How To: Stop SQL Server Reporting Services from using Port 80 on your Server [Field Notes]'
 date: 2012-11-27 17:00:00.000000000 -05:00